adriaeda/adriaeda.github.io/_pages/about.md

 ---
 permalink: /
-title: "This as all about Adria"
+title: "This is all about Adria"
 excerpt: "About me"
 author_profile: true
 redirect_from: